diogoJoseFreitas/nvim-config/README.md

+# NeoVim Configuration

-This are my personal configuration for Neovim.
+This is my personal configuration for Neovim.

+I usually code in [Python](www.python.org) only, and thought it would be interesting to have a tool made to fit better for me.

-I whatched some tutorials on YouTube and started doing thing on my way:
+I whatched some tutorials on YouTube and started doing it on my way.

 References:
 - [typecraft - NeoVim Tutorial](https://www.youtube.com/watch?v=zHTeCSVAFNY&list=PLsz00TDipIffreIaUNk64KxTIkQaGguqn)
 - [typecraft - TMux + NeoVim Tutorial](https://www.youtube.com/playlist?list=PLsz00TDipIfdrJDjpULKY7mQlIFi4HjdR)